 You can stick the insulation boards to the concrete slab using regular modified or pre-mixed thin set.
 We recommend a 1/4 x 1/4” trowel.

-Ultralight can not be layered because the thickness will double of amount of movement under the tile which means the floor will not meet the declared wear ratings.
-Pro Tip: If you need more height, use leveler to prepare the floor as needed followed by Ultralight.
+Layering Ultralight Insulation Boards: Is it Possible?
+Ultralight cannot be layered because the thickness will double of amount of movement under the tile which means the floor will not meet the declared wear ratings.
+Pro Tip: If you need to add more height to the floor, use leveler to prepare the floor as needed, […]

 You can stick the insulation boards to the concrete slab using regular modified or pre-mixed thin set.
 We recommend a 1/4 x 1/4” trowel.